 Salome and Judith

-In the Palazzo Doria Pamphilj - on the Via del Corso, Rome.
+Titian: "Salome with the Head of John the Baptist" (circa 1515) in the Palazzo Doria Pamphilj - on the Via del Corso, Rome.

 Above is a painting of Salome holding the severed head of John the Baptist, by Titian early in his career, around 1515.
 Or at least that is the popular view.
 She appears in a sensual madonna-like pose.
 An alternative view argues that it is in fact Judith with the Head of Holofernes, another good Jewish girl who was even more popular at the time (in the works of Donatello, Caravaggio, Rubens and others).
 Whoever she is, she is relatively demure compared with Titian's later paintings of the Venus of Urbino, Mary Magdalene and so on.

-Images of Judith, however, tend to be more warrior-like.
-Below is Lucas Cranach the Elder's Judith with the Head of Holofernes (around 1530), one of several versions he painted.
+This is Lucas Cranach the Elder's Judith with the Head of Holofernes (around 1530), one of several versions he painted.

 Cranach-Judith-Holofernes